Gloster Meteor: Second World War

 No. 616 Squadron RAF was the first to receive operational Meteors: a total of 14 aircraft were initially delivered.
 The squadron was based at RAF Culmhead, Somerset and had been equipped with the Spitfire VII.
 The conversion to the Meteor was initially a matter of great secrecy.
 Following a conversion course at Farnborough attended by the squadron's six leading pilots, the first aircraft was delivered to Culmhead on 12 July 1944.
 The squadron and its seven Meteors moved on 21 July 1944 to RAF Manston on the east Kent coast and, within a week, 32 pilots had been converted to the type.

 The Meteor was initially used to counter the V-1 flying bomb threat.
 616 Squadron Meteors saw action for the first time on 27 July 1944, when three aircraft were active over Kent.
-These were the first operational jet combat missions for the Meteor and for the Royal Air Force.
+These were the first operational jet combat missions for the Meteor and for the RAF.
 After some problems, especially with jamming guns, the first two V-1 "kills" were made on 4 August.
 By war's end, Meteors had accounted for 14 flying bombs.
 After the end of the V-1 threat, and the introduction of the ballistic V-2 rocket, the RAF was forbidden to fly the Meteor on combat missions over German-held territory for fear of an aircraft being shot down and salvaged by the Germans.